GTG Links 51 – Sustainability awards, rain over the Sahara, climate policy and more extreme weather

 I bless the rains down in Africa: weird rainfall over the Sahara

-Heat-related deaths have increased by 117% in the US since 1999 – report
+Heat-related deaths up by a huge amount in the US

 And the NOAA published its State of the Climate report